THE BEST INVESTMENT IN FASHION, TECH, AND INNOVATION YOU WILL EVER MAKE.

 Join us at the Annual FIT Awards Gala 2022 as we honor the visionaries who led us to national and international acclaim.
 The evening will also highlight luminaries leading the next generation of innovators in the new creative economy.

-This spring, leading entrepreneurs and industry experts in the FIT community will convene to share their start-up stories and give advice to aspiring business owners.
-This series will be held in both New York and Los Angeles.
+This fall, leading entrepreneurs and industry experts in the FIT community will convene to share their start-up stories and give advice to aspiring business owners.
+The conference will be held in both New York and Los Angeles.
 Prominent FIT speakers from the past have included Norma Kamali, Dayna Isom Johnson, Douglas Hand, Rodney Hutton, Lara Eurdolian, Fern Mallis, and many others.

 The Social Justice Center at FIT

 The Social Justice Center (SJC) at FIT is the first of its kind in higher education, established to alleviate the systemic problems faced by BIPOC youth, college students, and working professionals.
 The SJC will be unique in its ability to lead and collaborate with industry partners from the public and private sectors.
 It will address holistically diverse issues and provide the support needed for BIPOC youth, college students, and professionals throughout the life cycle of their careers.
 We can only make the industries that rely on creative thinkers and doers more equitable if we invest in sustained change.

 There will be an opportunity for FIT Circle partner recognition on select social justice programming.

 FIT Foundation partnered with the Costume Industry Coalition to host a Holiday Auction to raise vital funds to support artisans and business owners as they create and supply costumes for the entertainment industry.
 Funds raised also went towards providing equitable access to education for FIT students so that they can lead the costume and creative industries forward in the future.